MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/node-js-yeoman-prereq.md

 1. Open a command prompt.

-1. create a new directory for your tab project.
+1. Create a new directory for your tab project.

 1. Run the following command in the new directory to start a generator: